tomix86/webserver-test-app/README.md

-# GPU Plugin Test Application
+# GPU Webserver Test Application

 ## What is it

-A C++ applicaton simulating heat distiribution in a 2D body.
+A C++ application simulating heat distribution in a 2D body.
 It acts as a simple webserver responding to queries with image depicting computed result.

 ## External dependencies